ArturCzopek/prediction-app/README.md

 ## In progress

-- [ ] - FE - beautiful match card with match time, result, user points etc - AC
+- [ ] - BE - introducing whole WC 2018 calendar - AC

 ## Done
 - [x] - BE - Database structure